 Ensure you’re always delivering value — tips and insights that truly your target audience during times of floods and fires.
 This might include flood or wildfire safety tips or information on what to expect after one of these natural disasters.

 4. Social Media

-Facebook and Twitter allow you to run ads relatively inexpensively, and social media also helps your audience share your messages and grow your base of prospective customers.
+Facebook and Twitter allow you to run ads relatively inexpensively, and social media also s your audience share your messages and grow your base of prospective customers.

 5. Digital Marketing

 Hire a search engine optimization (SEO) specialist to your site rise to the top of the search rankings.
 You should also consider a content marketing strategy as well as pay-per-click ads that can deliver customers looking specifically for your services.

 These tactics require an investment, but a solid inbound marketing program can fill your pipeline and keep you so busy that you’ll eventually have to add to your team, which is a good problem to have!

 You shouldn’t miss an opportunity to let people know who you are and how they can get in touch with you.
 Use your company truck, employee uniforms, equipment, email signature and other spaces to let people know what business you’re in and how they can get in touch with you.